SpineModel/spinemodel.github.io/_posts/2015-09-10-introduction.md

 Any system exist as a sort of magnetic field that attracts the things it wants and repels the things it doesn't want.
 The labels that name the parts of that magnetic field are what we call *Values*.

 You need to know what the important Values are in your system.
 Values help you know what to optimise for.
-The better you can describe this magnetic field, the better you can filter which Principles are worth focussing on.
+The better you can describe this magnetic field, the better you can filter which Principles are worth focusing on.

 We make a clear distinction between Personal Values and System Values.